Skip to navigation Skip to content

 For care recipients who entered care prior to 1 July 2019, the agency managed the MND process for all care recipients.

-For care recipients entering care from 1 July 2019, the department/agency responsible for completing the means assessment, for example, Services Australia or Department of Veterans’ Affairs (DVA) manages the MND process.
+For care recipients entering care from 1 July 2019, the department/agency responsible for completing the means assessment manages the MND process.

-A care recipient may elect to opt into post 1 July 2014 assessment rules if moving to a new service provider and currently assessed under a pre 1 July 2014 scheme.
+A care recipient may choose to opt into post 1 November 2025 assessment rules if moving to a new registered provider or at any time, and currently assessed under any pre 1 November 2025 scheme.
 To opt in, the care recipient:

-- must be moving into the same service type (home care to home care or residential care to residential care)
+• must be moving into the same service type (residential aged care to residential aged care)

-- if the move is from home to residential care (or vice versa), the care recipient will automatically be assessed under post 1 July 2014 rules
+• if the move is from home to residential aged care, the care recipient will automatically be assessed under post 1 November 2025 rules depending on their grand parented status

-- must lodge an AC022 (Continuing Care Recipient opting into the New Aged Care Arrangements from 1 July 2014 form):
+• must lodge an AC022 (Continuing residential aged care recipient opting into the new arrangements from 1 November 2025 form)

-- the ACO22 must be lodged with the new service provider before moving to the new service
+• the ACO22 must be lodged with the new registered provider before moving to the new service or before the date of effect on the AC022 form, or

-Care recipients who are outside of care (other than on approved leave) for more than 28 days after leaving their former home or residential care service are automatically subject to post 1 July 2014 assessment rules if they later re-enter care.
+Care recipients who are outside of care (other than on approved leave) for more than 28 days after leaving their former home or residential aged care service are automatically subject to post 1 July 2014 assessment rules if they later re-enter care depending on their grandparenting status.

 Once the care recipient has opted in, they cannot choose to return to their former fee arrangements.
 For more information see Opting into the post 1 July 2014 aged care means assessment arrangements.